Off-duty police were part of the Capitol mob. Now police are turning in their own.

 While some officers have said they were merely at the rally, rather than participating in the riot, others were found to have gone farther.

-In Rocky Mount, Va., the presence of two officers in the riot, which included displays of the Confederate battle flag, came to light after a colleague and another city official leaked photos of them inside the Capitol during the riot to an area activist.
+In Rocky Mount, Va., the presence of two officers in the riot, which included displays of the Confederate battle flag, came to light after a colleague and another city official leaked photos of them inside the Capitol to an area activist.
 The president of the local Black Lives Matter chapter posted them on her Facebook page and one of the officers quickly defended himself and threatened future violence.

 “A legitimate republic stands on 4 boxes,” Officer Thomas Robertson, 47, wrote in response on his Facebook page.
 “The soapbox, the ballot box, the jury box and then the cartridge box.
 We just moved to step 3.
 Step 4 will not be pretty...I’ve spent most of my adult life fighting a counter insurgency.
 Im about to become part of one, and a very effective one.”